 Connect with a professional therapist online.

 Here are some of these “red flags” to be aware of when looking for a long-term partner:

-- Any controlling, manipulative, behavior including physical, emotional, verbal, and sexual abuse can severely impact a relationship and the partners inside it.
+- Abuse – Any controlling, manipulative, behavior including physical, emotional, verbal, and sexual abuse can severely impact a relationship and the partners inside it.
 If you, or someone you know is experiencing any of these kinds of abuses, there is help.
-Call or go online to the National Domestic Violence Hotline here: https://www.thehotline.org/ 1−800−799−7233
+You can confidentially contact the National Domestic Violence Hotline online or call them at 1−800−799−7233.